How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 mouse climbing over wall

-Mice, rats, prairie dogs, and similar rodents are usually easy to deal with, but can become more expensive if the target nested in your wall and had babies.
+Mice, rats, prairie dogs, and similar rodents are usually easy to deal with, However, they can become more expensive if the target nested in your wall and had babies.

 Indoors, they can damage wires and all sorts of surfaces, with some even chewing through concrete!
 Outdoors, they attract predators and can also do extensive damage ot your garden.